 POS will always choose the price list that gives lowest price of a product.

 Price list 2: Tennis Shoes = $80

-POS will override Price list 1 and choose Price list 2 with lowest price of product.
+In this example, the POS will override Price list 1 and choose Price list 2, which has the lowest price for the product.